 - Late spring plant surveys along the Balsamroot Trail in areas burned by the 2015 wildlife, to monitoring an area re-planted with shrubs.

-- Take repeat post-wildfire photographs at Wenatchee Foothills properties that have experienced recent wildfire (Saddle Rock and Balsamroot Trail) each July.
+- Take repeat post-wildfire photographs at Wenatchee Foothills properties that have experienced recent wildfire (Saddle Rock and Balsamroot Trail and Jacobson) each July.

 - Post-wildfire restoration.
 Help with school groups as they plant nursery-grown native shrubs and wildflowers in the Wenatchee Foothills. (view 2016 project here)